-225. (1) Section 222 shall apply to the purchase of shares by a person with whom the company has entered into an arrangement for purchase in accordance with paragraph (b) of subsection (2) of section 221 subject to the necessary modification.

-(2) Every holder of shares that are to be purchased in accordance with the arrangement shall be indemnified by the company in respect of loss suffered by reason of the failure by the person who has agreed to purchase the shares to purchase them at the price nominated or fixed by arbitration, as the case may be.
+- 225. (1) Section 222 shall apply to the purchase of shares by a person with whom the company has entered into an arrangement for purchase in accordance with section 221(2)(b) subject to the necessary modification. - (2) Every holder of shares that are to be purchased in accordance with the arrangement shall be indemnified by the company in respect of loss suffered by reason of the failure by the person who has agreed to purchase the shares to purchase them at the price nominated or fixed by arbitration, as the case may be.